beartype/bearboto3/README.md

         yield boto3.resource('s3')
 ```

-You can then request the fixture in your tests and ensure you have the nessecary mocked services for testing.
+You can then request the fixture in your tests and ensure you have the necessary mocked services for testing.

 ## Supported AWS Services